 Hampshire, the word (and the food item) “Jonnycake” is most commonly

 used (and made) in Rhode Island, but rarely in New Hampshire.

-Edited January 2011 to remove some broken links.
+Edited January 2011 and December 2017 to remove or update some broken links.
 JB